hbctraining/Intro-to-ChIPseq-flipped/lessons/10_automation_new.md

 $ sh chipseq_run_allfiles.sh
 ```

 What you should see on the output of your screen would be the jobIDs that are returned from the scheduler for each of the jobs that your script submitted.

 You can use `O2sacct` to check progress.
-And we can check if there are any additional files in our analysis folder.
+You can also check the `.err` and `.out` files for each submitted job.
+Lastly, you can check if there are any additional files in our analysis folder (it took a while for the analysis to finish).

 ```bash
 $ O2sacct